When will my child apply for college or university?

 S1Pupils follow a broad general education, following courses across all areas of the curriculum: English, Maths, Modern Languages, Social Subjects, Science and Technologies, Expressive Arts, Health & Well-being and Religious and Moral Education.

 S2The broad general education continues but pupils are asked to identify subject interests and strengths as in S3 greater personalisation and choice is introduced to the curriculum.
-Pupils typically select their S3 subjects during the second term of S2; they will be asked to choose six/seven* subjects within each of the curricular areas in addition to compulsory English, Maths, and a Modern Language.Identifying subject strengths and interests in S2 is important as the subjects studied in S3 provide a foundation for progression in the senior phase.
+Pupils typically select their S3 subjects during the second term of S2 from a range of subjects within each of the curricular areas which often includes English and Mathematics.Identifying subject strengths and interests in S2 is important as the subjects studied in S3 provide a foundation for progression in the senior phase.
 While a balanced course choice is encouraged, pupils with a particular career path in mind should choose subjects necessary for their chosen career (e.g., pupils aspiring to work in the medical field should choose two sciences at this stage)

 S5Depending on examination results pupils will continue with National 4/5 qualifications or begin their Highers.
-Pupils choose five subjects, and it is advised that pupils build on subjects from the previous year at a higher level to allow for a natural progression.
+Pupils can often choose up to five subjects, and it is advised that pupils build on subjects from the previous year at a higher level to allow for a natural progression.
 It is also possible to pick up new subjects at this stage.

 Application Process: Next Steps